netbootxyz/netboot.xyz-docs/content/booting/usb/_index.md

 ### Creating USB Key on Windows

-Check out [Rufus](https://rufus.akeo.ie/) to install the ISO file to a USB key.
+Check out [Rufus](https://rufus.akeo.ie/) to install the IMG file to a USB key.

 ### Booting